-Here are 5 self care ideas to brighten your home during isolation.
+Here are 5 self care ideas to brighten your home during isolation or rebirth

 1. Brighten your home with some new lights

-Maybe you have a lightbulb that burned out late in the winter and you just haven’t gotten around to replacing it.
+Maybe you have a lightbulb that burned out over the summer and you just haven’t gotten around to replacing it.
 Maybe you didn’t have the time to go out for a new bulb – now’s your chance.
 Order a bulb online and have it delivered to reduce your need to go out and replace it yourself.
 Try a different kind – switch from a yellow bulb to something whiter.
 The room will really brighten up.
 It may even look a little larger.

 2. Rearrange your furniture